When to Use a Diaphragm Seal vs. an Isolation Ring

 Some systems are designed with isolation rings, while others exclusively use diaphragm seals exposing their assemblies to the risk of clogging.
 It’s vital to make sure you are using the right equipment to meet your needs.

-There is also cost to consider.
-Isolation rings tend to cost more than diaphragm seals, so using an isolation ring in a situation that doesn’t require it could be a waste of money.
+- The cost (Isolation rings tend to cost more than diaphragm seals, so using an isolation ring in a situation that doesn’t require it could be a waste of money).

 We don’t like to pressure you, but we have more information.

-We also have a few related blog articles you can read:
+We also have a few related blog articles that offer :

 Feel free to contact us with any questions or concerns.
-Our industry experts at Ashcroft can help answer your questions and get you back on track!
+Our industry experts at Ashcroft can help answer your questions and get you on the right track!
+In the meantime, feel free to download our Water and Wastewater Industry Solutions Guide.

 About Hope Karimi-Sheumaker